Horse Racing, greyhounds and snooker specialist with thirty years experience of writing about sport across multiple platforms. A QPR and Snooker fan

 The 3 markets below are all possibilities as the answer can only be YES or NO.

-• WILL THE WINNER COME FROM MANCHESTER?
+- WILL THE EPL WINNER COME FROM MANCHESTER?

-• WILL THE WINNER COME FROM LONDON?
+- WILL THE EPL WINNER COME FROM LONDON?

-• WILL CHELSEA FINISH ABOVE ARSENAL?
+- WILL CHELSEA FINISH ABOVE ARSENAL

 How Does Binary Betting Differ From Other Spread Betting?